aguairon/project-04/README.md

 Once I had the main pages sorted and users could log in I moved on to create the fucntionality to leave comments and like articles.

 ### Wins
-I am particulary please with the like functionality.
-The outcome depends the user is the creator of the article or if they have liked it already or not.
+I am particulary pleased with the like functionality.
+The outcome depends on the user being the creator of the article or if they have liked it already or not.

 ```
 import React from 'react'